Jovan Dučić

 Jovan Dučić (Јован Дучић, /sh/; 15 February 1872 – 7 April 1943) was a Bosnian Serb poet-diplomat and academic.

 He is one of the most influential Serbian lyricists and modernist poets.
 Dučić published his first collection of poetry in Mostar in 1901 and his second in Belgrade in 1908.
 He also wrote often in prose, writing a number of literary essays, studies on writers, letters by poets from Switzerland, Greece and Spain and the book Blago cara Radovana for which he is most remembered when it comes to his writing.

+He worked in diplomacy for thirty years, serving in nine different cities.
 Dučić was also one of the founders of the Narodna Odbrana, a nationalist non-governmental organization in the Kingdom of Serbia and he was a member of the Serbian Royal Academy.